MANIC (cognitive architecture): Decision-making system

 The decision-making system consists of a planning module and a contentment function.
 The planning module uses an evolutionary algorithm to evolve a satisficing plan.
 The contentment function maps from the agent's current beliefs, or anticipated beliefs, to an evaluation of the utility of being in that state.
 It is trained by reinforcement from a human teacher.
 In order to facilitate this reinforcement learning, MANIC provides a mechanism for the agent to generate "fantasy videos" that show anticipated observations if a candidate plan were to be executed.
 The idea is that a human teacher would evaluate these videos and rank them according to desirability or utility, and the agent could then use that feedback to refine its contentment function.

 Sentience

-MANIC proposes that the learning system gives the agent awareness of its environment by modeling it, and using that model to anticipate future beliefs.
+MANIC suggests that the learning system should provide the agent with environment awareness by creating a model of the environment and using it to anticipate future beliefs.
 It further proposes that a similar mechanism can also implement sentience.
 That is, it claims that awareness can be implemented with an outward-looking model, and sentience can be implemented with an inward-looking model.
-Therefore, it proposes to add "introspective senses", which theoretically give the agent the ability to become aware of its own inner feelings, by modeling them, just as it is aware of its external environment.
+Therefore, it proposes to add "introspective senses", which theoretically give the agent the ability to become aware of its inner feelings, by modeling them, just as it is aware of its external environment.
 To some extent, MANIC suggests that existing methods already in use in artificial intelligence are unintentionally creating subjective experiences like those typically associated with conscious beings.